Large sample behavior of the least trimmed squares estimator: Inference procedures

 Equivalently,

 where

 \vs It is readily seen that (\ref{x-transformation.eqn}) is an affine transformation on $\bs{w}$ and (\ref{y-transformation.eqn}) is first an affine transformation on $\bs{w}$ then a regression transformation on $y$ followed by a scale transformation on $y$.
-In light of Theorem 2.2, we can assume hereafter, w.l.o.g. that $(\bs{x}', y)$ follows an $E(g; \bs{0}, \bs{I}_{p\times p})$ (spherical) distribution and $\bs{I}_{p\times p}$ is the covariance matrix of $(\bs{x}', y)$. \vs
+In light of Theorem 4.1, we can assume hereafter, w.l.o.g. that $(\bs{x}^{\top}, y)$ follows an $E(g; \bs{0}, \bs{I}_{p\times p})$ (spherical) distribution and $\bs{I}_{p\times p}$ is the covariance matrix of $(\bs{x}^{\top}, y)$. \vs

-\tb{Theorem 4.1} Assume that $e\sim\mathcal{N}(0, \sigma^2)$, $e$ and $\bs{x}$ are independent.
+\tb{Theorem 4.2} Assume that $e\sim\mathcal{N}(0, \sigma^2)$, $e$ and $\bs{x}$ are independent.
 Then \bi \item[(1)] $P\nabla=\bs{0}$ and $P(\nabla\nabla')=8\sigma^2 C \bs{I}_{p\times p}$,\ Hence, we have that

-Note that $E(\bs{w}\bs{w}')$ exists, then by the Lebesgue dominated convergence theorem, the desired result follows. \vs \tb{(iii)} The convexity follows from the twice differentiability and the positive semi-definite of the second order derivative of $O(\bs{\beta})$. \pend
+Note that $E(\bs{w}\bs{w}^{\top})$ exists.
+Then, by the Lebesgue dominated convergence theorem, the desired result follows. \vs \tb{(iii)} The strict convexity follows from the twice differentiability and the positive definite of the second order derivative of $O(\bs{\beta})$. \pend